Humanities Without Walls

-We invite applications from doctoral students pursuing degree in the humanities and humanistic social sciences to participate in this three-week, in-residence summer workshop.
+We invite applications from doctoral students pursuing degree in the humanities and humanistic social sciences to participate in this three-week, virtual summer workshop.
 This is a limited-submission application.
 Eligible doctoral students must be nominated for this fellowship by their home institutions, and only one nomination may be made to HWW by each university.
-To be considered, interested doctoral students must submit their applications to their home universities’ humanities center director, graduate college dean, or equivalent by September 30th, 2018.
+To be considered, interested doctoral students must submit their applications to their home universities’ humanities center.

 About the Workshop

-Launched in 2015 as an initiative of the HWW consortium, the workshop welcomes thirty participants each summer from higher education institutions across the United States.
+Launched in 2015 as an initiative of the HWW consortium, the workshop welcomes participants each summer from higher education institutions across the United States.
 HWW Summer Workshop Fellows work in a variety of academic disciplines.
-They are scholars and practitioners who bring experience in community building, museum curation, filmmaking, radio programming, social media, project management, research, writing, and teaching.
-They are invested in issues of social justice and seek ways to bring humanistic values, insights, and skills to the public and private sectors.
+They are scholars and practitioners who come with experience in community building, museum curation, filmmaking, radio programming, social media, project management, research, writing, and teaching.
+They are typically invested in the pressing social justice issues of our time and are seeking ways to bring humanistic values, insights, and skills to their work lives, whether in the public and private sector.

 Graduates from the workshop will emerge with a network of contacts in a range of professional realms; a significantly broadened sense of the career possibilities that await humanities PhDs; a cohort of HWW Summer Workshop Fellows (and friends!) from whom they may draw support and advice; and a set of resources aimed at helping them advance into the various realms considered under the broad rubric of “the public humanities.”

 All applicants must be enrolled in a doctoral degree program in a humanities or humanistic social science discipline at a PhD-granting institution within the United States.
 Applicants may be at any stage of their doctoral work, but they cannot have already received the doctoral degree at the time the workshop takes place.
-Ideally, applicants will have completed some coursework towards their doctoral degree, and they may have been advanced to candidacy but are not yet finishing their dissertations.
+Applicants cannot have a graduation date on or before July 1st, 2021.
 International students are eligible to apply, but are responsible for confirming their registration and eligibility status at their home universities; HWW is not responsible for issuing visa paperwork.

-Interested doctoral students in the humanities should submit their applications to their home universities’ humanities center director, graduate college dean, or equivalent by September 30th, 2018.
+Interested doctoral students in the humanities should submit their applications to their home universities’ humanities center by October 31, 2020.
 Combine and submit all application materials as a single PDF file.

 The application file should contain: